-- ✓ The CSG must be a minimum of five directors; you can be sixth director if you choose. - ✓ Ideally, people on your CSG should know you well and fully support your lifestyle and preferences.
-They can be your relatives, friends, neighbours, a doctor or anyone else who agrees to help you by being a CSG director. - ✓ The sole purpose of the CSG is to manage your CSIL services and funds. - ✓ CSG members must be at least 19 years of age and at least one must live within your community. - ✓ As a group, they should have the necessary administrative, management and book keeping skills to act as the CSIL employer. - ✓ You cannot pay your Representative or anyone on your CSG for any CSIL tasks or hire them as a home support assistant.
+- ✓ The CSG must be a minimum of three family and/or friends who will serve as director; you can be a fourth if you choose. - ✓ The CSG must comply with the BC Societies Act. - ✓ Ideally, people on your CSG should know you well and fully support your lifestyle and preferences.
+They can be your relatives, friends, neighbours, a doctor or anyone else who agrees to help you by being a CSG director. - ✓ The sole purpose of the CSG is to manage your CSIL services and funds. - CSG members must be at least 19 years of age and at least one should live within your community. - ✓ As a group, they should have the necessary administrative, management and book keeping skills to act as the CSIL employer. - ✓ You cannot pay your Representative or anyone on your CSG for any CSIL tasks or hire them as a home support assistant.